QuantumBFS/Yao.jl/docs/src/tutorial/Diff.md

 loss1z() = expect(kron(4, 1=>Z, 2=>X), zero_state(4) |> c) |> real;  # return loss
 ed = exactdiff.(loss1z, dbs)   # using broadcast to get all gradients.
 ```

+!!! note

+    Since BP is not implemented for `QDiff` blocks, the memory consumption is much less since we don't cache intermediate results anymore.